AmoebeLabs/swiss-army-knife-card-manual/docs/tools/entity-icon-tool.md

    :material-thermometer:

 ##:sak-sak-logo: Basic usage
+!!!
+Info "If no icon is specified in the entities configuration, the icon specified by Home Assistant is used"

 The Entity Icon tool needs a center position, size and alignment.
 === "Standalone"
     ```yaml linenums="1" hl_lines="1"